 What exactly is arraigo?

-The arraigo (also called roots procedure) is the process that allows any non-European citizen who has been living in Spain illegally for a certain amount of time to obtain the residency in the country and regularize their situation.
+The arraigo (also called roots procedure) is the process that allows any non-European citizen who is currently in an irregular situation, and has been living in Spain for a certain amount of time, to obtain Spanish residency and regularize their situation.
 Thus, this residence authorization due to exceptional circumstances will allow you to live in the Spanish territory for one year; with the possibility to renew it and modify it to a regular residence permit.

 So, basically, it is the right choice for all those individuals who are in an irregular situation in Spain.